 Now, Bonilla López laudably suggests we should “assume best intentions”, which is very good.
 I wish it were typically so among the advocates of this language.
 Call-out culture seems to be where this whole thing leads without other principles that would intervene to arrest that motion, and, as noted recently, call-out culture is very cruel.
 Sam Kriss, in his recent post concerning the Covington Catholic students, laments this kind of mob behavior.
-I suggest that it is built into the word we often hear in our high schools, “snitch”, and suggests a widespread mistrust that our institutions and systems that are responsible for peace and justice can deliver the justice they are set up to deliver — the tribe, not the state (or city, or school), is what is to be trusted; it is the tribe’s justice that is real justice.
-The shaming that the mobs of call-out culture generate follow the myopic kind of power matrix that Haidt outlines above, with the added layer of reasons and justifications being a cloak for the raw exercise of power:
+I suggest that this ramped-up tribalism is built into a word we often hear in our high schools and middle schools, “snitch”, and suggests a widespread skepticism that the institutions and systems that are responsible for caring for the children placed in our custody can deliver the peace and justice they are tasked to deliver — when the word “snitch” is used, the assumption seems to be that it is only the tribe, not the state (or city, or school), that is to be trusted; it is the tribe’s justice that is real justice.
+The shaming dispensed by the mobs of call-out culture follows the myopic kind of power matrix that Haidt outlines above, with the added layer of reasons and justifications being a cloak for the raw exercise of power:

 Shaming is okay as long as it’s directed at men by women, the powerless against the powerful.
 But that doesn’t address what to do afterward, if someone is found to have been wrongfully shamed, or when someone rightfully shamed wants to put his life back together.

 […] The more online shame cycles you observe, the more obvious the pattern becomes: Everyone comes up with a principled-sounding pretext that serves as a barrier against admitting to themselves that, in fact, all they have really done is joined a mob.
 Once that barrier is erected, all rules of decency go out the window, but the pretext is almost always a lie.